Complaints Procedure In Full | Curtis Parkinson

 • Asking for or being supplied with a copy of this procedure is not taking the matter to the Client Relations Partner.

-If you do not then take the complaint to the Client Relations Partner within 8 weeks of date of the final communication with the person handling your matter then your complaint will be resolved to your satisfaction and is finalised in accordance with the Legal Ombudsman scheme and you will have no right to go to the Legal Ombudsman.
+If you do not then take the complaint to the Client Relations Partner within 8 weeks of the date of the final communication with the person handling your matter, then your complaint will be resolved to your satisfaction and is finalised.

 2. Tier Two

-If you have attempted to resolve your issues within the Fee Earner/department but you are not satisfied, you should contact the Client Relations Partner who will deal with it in the manner set out below.
+• If you have attempted to resolve your issues with the Fee Earner/Department, but you are not satisfied, you should contact the Client Relations Partner who will deal with it in the manner set out below.

-In asking referring your complaint to the Client Relations Partner you should explain why your complaint has not been resolved to your satisfaction.
+• In asking for the referral of your complaint to the Client Relations Partner you should explain why your complaint has not been resolved to your satisfaction.

 • If we have to change any of the timescales below, we will write to you and explain why.

-• All timescales are given in the number of working days and they are cumulative.
+• All timescales are given in working days and they are cumulative.

 • The date of receipt of communications from us –

-– sent by post will be deemed to be received 2 working days after dispatch unless you tell us that they have not been received at all.
+• Sent by post will be deemed to be received 2 working days after dispatch.

 Tier Two Procedure